Catalyzing the circular BioEconomy

 Harnessing the power of engineered microorganisms, we are building a a biomanufacturing suite capable of turning industrial byproducts into healthier, more sustainable petrochemical alternatives.

 Circularizing Waste Management

 Humans extract 88 billion tons of resources from nature every single year – over 1.75x faster than Earth is capable of regenerating them.
-As the population grows, we need to think twice about the composition of the products we use, how they’re made, and how that impacts their disposal and the environment.
+As the population grows, we need to think more carefully about our production, consumption, and waste management practices.

-By using waste-based raw materials, our circular biomanufacturing practices will reduce both the cost and footprint of our portfolio.
+By using waste-based feedstocks, our circular biomanufacturing practices will reduce both the cost and footprint of our portfolio.

 Creating Bio-Based, Biodegradable Plastic Resins and Additives

 The need for better plastic use and disposal practices is at the forefront of our transition to a circular economy.

-Bioplastics are benign to human health and offer a greener beginning and end of life than petroplastics.
-Polyhydroxyalkanoates (PHAs) are bio-based, biodegradable polymers that can help replace petroplastics in goods in nearly every product they’re found in today.
+Polyhydroxyalkanoates (PHAs) are a class of bio-based, biodegradable polyesters that can help replace petroplastics in nearly every product and package they’re found in today.
 Bio-based additives will help accelerate their adoption.

 Harnessing the Power of Biology

 Over millions of years, nature has evolved abilities that can solve our waste management crisis and replace petrochemicals.
-Advances in genetic engineering enable the fine-tuning of these processes to develop scalable precision biomanufacturing processes.
+Advances in genetic engineering enable the fine-tuning of these processes to develop scalable fermentation processes.

-Our bioprocesses upcycle industrial byproducts into bio-based chemicals and materials produced naturally by microorganisms found throughout the environment.
+Our bioprocesses upcycle industrial byproducts into biomaterials produced naturally by microbes found throughout the environment.